 Davis Cup MemorialPrint Page

-Monument erected to commemorate the site of New South Wales Lawn Tennis Associations, Courts and to commemorate Australian successes of 1909 and 1919.
+A plaque commemorates the site of New South Wales Lawn Tennis Associations courts and commemorates Australian successes of 1909 and 1919 in the Davis Cup.

 Note: GPS Coordinates are approximate.